Tensor Products of Convex Cones: The tensor product of a closed convex cone with its dual

 \section{The tensor product of a closed convex cone with its dual}

 The simplest case where the projective and injective cone are different occurs when considering the tensor product of a closed convex cone with its dual.
-The main result of this section, \autoref{thm:min-equals-max}, is a slight extension of a well-known result of Barker and Loewy \cite[Proposition 3.1]{Barker-Loewy} (see also \cite[Theorem 4]{Tam-projective-closed}), who proved it for convex cones which are closed, proper and generating.
-The proof below is much simpler than the original proof in \cite{Barker-Loewy}, since it was not realized at the time that the projective tensor product of closed convex cones is automatically closed.
+The main result of this section, \autoref{thm:min-equals-max}, is a slight extension of a well-known result of Barker and Loewy \cite[Prop.~3.1]{Barker-Loewy} (see also \cite[Thm.~4]{Tam-projective-closed}), who proved it for convex cones that are closed, proper and generating.
+The proof below is much simpler than the original proof in \cite{Barker-Loewy}, since it was not realized at the time that the projective tensor product of closed convex cones is automatically closed, but comparable in size with Tam's alternative proof \cite[Thm.{} 4]{Tam-projective-closed}.

-If $E_+$ and $F_+$ are closed, then by \autoref{cor:separable-maps-factor} one has $\minwedge{E_+\algdual}{F_+} = \maxwedge{E_+\algdual}{F_+}$ if and only if every positive linear map $E \to F$ factors through a simplex cone.
+If $E_+$ and $F_+$ are closed, then by \autoref{cor:separable-maps-factor} one has $\minwedgeFIN{E_+\algdual}{F_+} = \maxwedgeFIN{E_+\algdual}{F_+}$ if and only if every positive linear map $E \to F$ factors through a simplex cone.
 This language makes it much easier to think about the difference between projective and injective cones.

-Note: if $T$ or $S$ factors through a simplex cone, then so does the composition $S \circ T$.
-This shows that the separable positive operators form an ideal in the semiring of positive operators.
-(Ideals of operators also play an important role in the theory of normed tensor products; e.g.~\cite{Defant-Floret}.)
+If $T$ or $S$ factors through a simplex cone, then so does the composition $S \circ T$.
+This shows that the separable positive operators form an \emph{ideal} in the \emph{semiring} of positive operators.
+(Ideals of operators also play an important role in the theory of normed tensor products; e.g.~\cite{Defant-Floret}.
+We won't make much use of this terminology.)